 Disaster Relief: A Practical Guide for Foundations and Corporations

-Based on lessons learned from a year-long, joint study of the European Foundation Centre and the Council on Foundations, we concluded that grantmakers can be more effective and strategic in addressing disasters by following eight principles of good disaster management:
+Based on lessons learned from a year-long joint study of the European Foundation Centre and the Council on Foundations, we concluded that grantmakers can be more effective and strategic in addressing disasters by following eight principles:

 First, do no harm.

 Not all disaster assistance is beneficial.
 Inappropriate items can overwhelm limited transportation, storage, and distribution capacities, thereby delaying the delivery of assistance that is desperately needed.
 Aim to ensure that your grant contributes to the solution and not to the problem.